Adrian-Benavente/grill/README.md

 ### Text alignment

-- **text-start**: Aligns text to the start in your native reading orientation.
+- **text-start**: Aligns text to the start according to your native reading orientation.
 - **text-center**: Aligns text to the center.
-- **text-end**: Aligns text to the start in your native reading orientation.
+- **text-end**: Aligns text to the end according to your native reading orientation.

 ### Accessibility